kaishin/redalemeden.com/content/posts/2017-02-02-achievement-unlocked-2016/index.md

   - Productivity
 ---

+*[Assumed Audience](https://www.chriskrycho.com/2018/assumed-audiences.html) --- People who have been following my work and/or are interested in independent blogging.*

 Between a new job, a house move, and a flurry of depressing news, my productivity took a hit in 2016.
 I was nevertheless able to do some fun things on the side:

 - Built and launched [Speedster], a native bandwidth speed testing app for macOS.
 The feedback was very positive, but I [struggled with the business model][Speedster retrospective].
 As of this writing, the app is no longer available on the App Store, while version 3.0 is still in the works (more on that later).